 Include specific, measurable achievements to show your impact on your previous employers.
 This will help you stand out from other candidates and demonstrate your value to potential employers.

 To avoid cluttered and messy resumes, it’s important to only include relevant information and eliminate repetitive or unnecessary details.
 This ensure that your true worth and value are effectively communicated to the reader.

 How do I make it ageless?

-To make it stand out, focus on highlighting your accomplishments and skills, rather than simply listing your job duties.
-Use metrics to quantify your successes, and use action verbs to describe your achievements.
+Focus on highlighting your accomplishments and skills rather than simply listing your job duties.
+Use metrics to quantify your successes and action verbs to describe your achievements.
 Avoid cluttering your CV with unnecessary or repetitive information, and use a clear, easy-to-read layout.
 Be sure to proofread your resume carefully to avoid errors.

-Typos and formatting errors can quickly disqualify a job applicant.
-It’s important to double-check and proofread your resume before submitting it to ensure it is error-free and professional.
-To stand out, focus on highlighting relevant skills and accomplishments, and use a clear and easy-to-read format.
+Typos and errors can quickly disqualify a job applicant.
+It’s must-have to double-check your resume before submitting it to ensure it is error-free and professional.

 Should I put a job I was fired from?